vishwesh-pujari/password-manager/README.md

 # password-manager
-Password Manager GUI application created using PyQt5 GUI library and Sqlite in Python3
+Password Manager GUI application created using PyQt5 GUI library and Sqlite Database in Python3

 To run the applications first install some dependencies
 1. pip3 install PyQt5